dylanmooney62/fetchingfriends/README.md

 ## Set up

-1. run `npm run build` to install all packages for API and Client
+1. run `npm run build` to install all packages for API and Client.

-2. rename `.env.example` to `env` and update variables to match your specifications
+2. rename `.env.example` to `.env` and update variables to match your specifications.

 ## Running the app